RefBari/BlackHoles.jl/docs/src/guide/higher_modes.md

 Thus, here is the key idea:
 !!! warning "The Big Idea"
     For a given metric, $g^{rr}=0$ typically signals the horizon predicted by the metric.
 For Schwarzschild, $g^{rr}=0$ predicts $r=2M$.
 For Kerr, $g^{rr}=0$ predicts $r=M \pm \sqrt{M^2 - a^2}$.
 Thus, for the metric predicted by the neural network, one can solve $g^{rr}=0$ to find its predicted horizon.
 And then one can penalize the location of the predicted horizon against the true horizon using $(r_{H, predicted}-r_{H, true})^2$.

+!!! danger "The Problem"
+    You gotta be careful: If you directly penalize against the true location of the horizon, you are injecting _a priori information_ about the true metric into the loss function.
+Thus, is there a way to leverage the outer Kerr event horizon as an inner boundary condition without explicitly specifying the location of the kerr horizon?
+Yes!
+But it is a tad bit subtle.
+Instead of penalizing the _location_ of the horizon, since that would give away information about the metric in the loss function, we simply penalize against the smoothness and continuity of the horizon.
+This will be discussed in the next blurb.

+As I discussed in "The Problem", one must engineer a clever workaround to penalizing the exact location of the Kerr horizon.
+Instead, we shall penalize the smoothness and regularity of the horizon.
+In particular, say we solve for the roots of the predicted metric component:

+$$g^{rr}_{pred}(r, \theta)=0$$

+Ideally, we will find a series of points $(r_i, \theta_i)$ which are the roots of this equation.
+Now, for a real black hole, the event horizon is a constant-r surface.
+Thus, ideally, all the $r_i$ values should be identical and furthermore, the radial value should be independent of theta: $r \neq r(\theta)$.
+To implement this in practice, we do the following: